SandwichGouda/Data/README.md

 ### Git credentials

 - Use `git config credential.helper store` in a Git repository to permanently store your credentials so as to be able to push, pull, ..., if the repository is private.
+- Use `git config --global credential.helper store` to store them permanently and globally (independently of any Git repository).
 - It is possible to do this via SSH too.

 ### Git stash